sanjayk0330/zero-waste-recipe/README.md

 Enjoy your meal!

-Thank you for using the Recipe Recommender System!
+Thank you for using Intelligent Recipe Suggestion System For Zero-Waste!
 ```

 # Process